Dan-Weinand/Priors-for-Logical-Sentences/Readme.md

 Given these inputs (ExampleInput1.csv), the Demski algorithm assigns approximately a 36% probability to the door you originally choose containing the car.
 This is quite close to the 1/3 probability which is typically cited as the solution.
 The use of a prior probability is reasonable here, as the host's behavior could significantly modify the probability that the car was behind a given door.

 As an example of this, imagine the host reveals door 2 whenever they can.
+This corresponds to the logical statement '(not (pick2 or car2)) implies reveal2'.
 You pick door 1 and the host reveals door 2.
 What is the probability that the car is behind door 1?
 ExampleInput2.csv corresponds to this situation and when run assigns ~50% probability to the car being behind door 1.
 To understand if this is reasonable, note that if the host revealed door 3 then the probability the car was behind door 1 would be 0%.

 ## To-Dos ##